SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

 ### ❔ Exercises

-Lets try implementing model distillation ourself.
-We are going to see if we can achieve this on the [cifar10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
-Do note that exercise below can take quite long time to finish because it involves training multiple networks and therefore involve some waiting.
+Let's try implementing model distillation ourselves.
+We are going to see if we can accomplish this on the [cifar10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset.
+Do note that the exercises below can take quite a long time to finish because they involve training multiple networks and therefore involve some waiting.

 1. Start by install the `transformers` and `datasets` packages from Huggingface